inaafina/ComNetwork/README.md

 # ComNetwork
-Final Project for Computer Network Course
+Group Final Project for Computer Network Course

 In this file, we made a simple web server Program based on TCP Socket programming.